victorcroisfelt/aau-cs224w-ml-with-graphs/README.md

 - Homework 2 :x:
 - Homework 3 :x:

-The contents are divided into folders. *Note:* Some of them have more them one version.
-The author of each file is maked by the string "_authorname" appended to the end of the file name.
+The contents are divided into folders. *Note:* Some of them have more than one version.
+The author of each file is maked by the string "_authorfirstname" appended to the end of the file name.

 <!-- LICENSE -->
 ## License

-All the contents of the course is property of the Standford University.
+All the contents of the course is property of Standford University.
 We do not provide any course material.
-Those can be found on the websites mentioed above.
-We just uploaded our solutions to the problems.
+Those can be found on the websites mentioned above.
+Here, we just uploaded our solutions to the problems in the hope to help and get feedback from the community :woman_technologist::man_technologist:!

 We are very grateful to Stanford University and to Prof. Jure Leskovec and his team for making this course available.

-Keep learning! :brain:
+**Always keep learning! :brain:**

 <!--